Death of Joan Robinson Hill: Arrest and trial of Bobby Vandiver and Marcia McKittrick

-Houston detectives Jerry Carpenter and Joe Gamino were called to River Oaks after a boy discovered Hill's abandoned briefcase, which had been stolen during the robbery.
+Houston detectives Jerry Carpenter and Joe Gamino were called to River Oaks after a boy discovered Hill's abandoned briefcase, which had been stolen during the murder.
 While searching the scene, Carpenter found a gun beneath a bush.
 A ballistics expert was able to determine that the bullets fired at Hill had been handmade, and as a result of this Houston police were able to trace the weapon to a doctor.
 When questioned as to how the weapon had found its way to River Oaks, the doctor said it had been stolen by a woman whom he described as "a whore".
 He went on to explain that he had entertained two sex workers, who stole some money and one of his cars while he was sleeping.
 He had taken the gun and planned to go looking for the women, but as he was about to leave, he was called by another sex worker who called herself Dusty, who asked if he wanted company.
 While she was with him, he said, she took the gun.
 He then said he believed Dusty's real name was Marcia McKittrick.
 Carpenter, a former vice squad officer, used his old contacts to trace McKittrick, and discovered she was involved with Bobby Wayne Vandiver, a habitual criminal who had established himself as a pimp following his most recent release from prison.

 Vandiver was arrested in April 1973, but refused to cooperate with police until he was positively identified as the perpetrator by Hill's mother.
 When he confessed to the murder, he told police he had done it for financial gain.
 During his confession, Vandiver implicated McKittrick and Lilla Paulus, a former sex worker from Houston, as having been accessories to Hill's murder.
 He claimed that the shooting was a contract killing that he had been asked to carry out for $5,000.
 He told detectives "[Paulus] told me the contract was on a doctor who had killed his wife.
 And that it was the wife's father who was wanting him dead."
 During several days of police interrogation, Vandiver told Detectives Carpenter and Gamino that Lilla Paulus had first mentioned the contract in the summer of 1972, but that he had never intended to go through with it.
 He said that after he agreed to kill Hill, McKittrick telephoned Hill's office to arrange an appointment with the surgeon, but was told he was in Las Vegas.
 They subsequently traveled to Las Vegas to carry out the killing there, but could not find Hill, so they returned to Houston.
 After Vandiver killed the doctor at his home, he fled with McKittrick to Los Angeles, where they shared an apartment for several months, but they frequently quarreled, and returned separately to Texas in 1973.